Ash Shanin: Geography

 It is on the west side of the Shatt Al-Arab River and linked with Al Qurnah by a road bridge.

 The topography is flat, the elevation is 4m above sea level and the climate arid.

 History

-During the First World War the battle of Qurnah was fought in this area.
+During the First World War the battle of Qurna was fought in this area.

 The area suffered greatly during the Iran–Iraq War, during which it was a major battlefield, and again after the 1991 Iraqi uprising.